strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.0.1 =
+* Added the redirect away from wp-login.php page (was accidentally removed in version 1.7).
+* Added support for Theme My Login versions 6.3+
 * Fixed some warnings.
 * Fixed generation of cost text when using built in tax.
 * Added "pmpro_subscribe_order" filter.